 Death of dependent.
-If your dependent died during the year and otherwise met the dependency tests, you can take an exemption for your dependent.
+If your dependent died during the year and otherwise met the dependency tests, you can claim the exemption for your dependent.

 Example.
 Your dependent mother died on January 15.
 The five dependency tests are met.
-You can take a full exemption for her on your return.
+You can claim the exemption for her on your return.